 Is Fragrance Bad For You?

 Is fragrance really bad for you?
 If so, are essential oils the answer to all our fragrance woes?
-In this
+In this post I’ll explore the answers to both of these questions.

 You get up in the morning, roll from your bed sheets smelling of ‘fresh rain’.
 You shower with shampoo and body wash smelling like watermelon and strawberries.
 You dry yourself with your fluffy lemon- scented towel then apply your moisturiser and makeup with an assortment of nondescript scents, before splashing on some Chanel No 5 and leave the bedroom.